Sciences faculty win $565,000 NSF grant to develop scholarship program for low-income students

 An interdisciplinary group of sciences faculty at Loyola University Maryland has been awarded a $565,495 grant from the National Science Foundation to develop a scholarship and mentoring program to recruit and graduate academically talented low-income students pursuing a degree in computer science, physics, mathematics, or statistics.

-Through the new C-PaMS Scholars Program, six students from the Class of 2020—arriving in fall 2016—and six students from the following Class of 2021 will receive up to $10,000 annually during their four undergraduate years at Loyola.
+Through the new C-PaMS Scholars Program, a learning community at Loyola, six students from the Class of 2020—arriving in fall 2016—and six students from the following Class of 2021 will receive up to $10,000 annually during their four undergraduate years at Loyola.
 Recruiting efforts are already underway with a heavy focus locally on students from Baltimore Polytechnic Institute, Digital Harbor High School, and other public schools in Baltimore City, though any student who meets the program’s academic and financial aid requirements is eligible to apply.
 The goal is for half of the C-PaMS Scholars to be either women or from underrepresented racial or ethnic groups, with at least 25 percent from underrepresented racial or ethnic groups regardless of gender.

 ‘C-PaMS’ refers to computer science, physics, mathematics, and statistics.
 Nationally, just 16 percent of college students who earn an undergraduate degree in these fields are minorities, while only one quarter are women.
 At Loyola, those numbers are 7 percent and 38 percent.